CodeForAfrica/HURUmap-UI/packages/README.md

                 "npm-package-json-lint": "^3.6.0",
 ```

-Next, you need to run `npm install` in the root of the project to ensure that `package-lock.json` file gets properly regenerated.
+Next, you need to run `yarn` in the root of the project to ensure that `yarn.lock` file gets properly regenerated.

 #### Updating Existing Dependencies